syncfusion/ej2-react-docs/src/charts/range-navigator/customization.md

 ## Thumb

-The thumb property provides options to customize the border, fill, size, and type of thumb.
-The types of thumb can be “Circle” and “Rectangle”.
+The thumb property allows to customize the border, fill color, size, and type of thumb.
+Thumbs can be of two shapes: **Circle** and **Rectangle**.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}